 Prince Charles and Camilla have regularly welcomed guests from around the world to their Clarence House home.
 Mostly, meetings take place in the formal living room - which is adorned with historic family photos, low-lighting lamps, and blue-toned furnishings.

 Many speeches, meetings and conferences have also taken place in the huge, wooden hallway of the historic building too.

 In photos, and the view on the Google Arts and Culture website, you can catch a glimpse of the room, with a wide imposing staircase.
 The plush red carpet runs up the stairs, while at the bottom is a cabinet full of, likely, the families finest china.

 Pictures of the late Queen Mother scatter the house - and in fact, her influence is felt elsewhere too.

 Many of the pieces on display at Clarence House are from her own personal collection - and are laid out exactly to her specification.

 The grounds of Clarence House are also undeniably impressive too.
-Prince Charles has had extensive input into the design of the garden – specifically creating a formal area in the grounds in honour of his late grandmother, the Queen mother.
+Formally attached to the Buckingham Palace gardens, Prince Charles has had extensive input into the design of the garden - specifically creating a formal area in the grounds in honour of his late grandmother, the Queen mother.

 The Prince's designs were then put in place by members of The Prince's School of Traditional Arts.